 The figures below are only a guide.
 Actual salaries may vary, depending on:

 where you work

 the kind of publication you work for

 the demand for the job.

 It is helpful to have had paid or unpaid practical experience.
-You can get it through student or local journalism or by contacting newspapers directly.
+You can get it through college, university or local newspapers or by contacting national newspapers directly.